Spinal Tap header

 by Ethan De Seife (2007, Wallflower Press, £10.00 ISBN 190567449X)

 Ethan De Seife, whose writings on Tap first appeared on this site, offers a sustained critical appraisal of the film's success as cult cinema.
 In the introduction Ethan recalls how he first saw the film with his mother in Harrison, New York in 1984, with just four other people in the theater.
 "I remember a general sense of confusion when it was over," he writes.
 He recounts the production, promotion and initial reception to the film and the audience and critical reaction before diving into a stellar analysis of its popular appeal.
-You can buy it at Amazon, Amazon Canada or Amazon UK.
+You can buy it at Amazon.